saminHma/ValidationForMassTransit/README.md

 - Solve the issue of having to set validation for all events declared in the statemachine.

 ### Installation
-To use this library, simply add it to your project's dependencies and you can see my project that use this libarary for validation in the [[documentation link](https://github.com/saminHma/MassTransitSign/blob/master/Validation)].
+To use this library, simply add it to your project's dependencies and you can see my project that use this libarary for validation in the [[project link](https://github.com/saminHma/MassTransitSign/blob/master/Validation)].

 ### Usage
 Below is an example of how to use the library for validating in project: